 In Year 6, we find that children are doing much less reading for pleasure.
 It is vital that they continue reading as much as possible, as regular independent reading will help your child to progress across all curricular areas.
-Children in Year 6 will continue to take part in daily 'Drop Everything and Read' (DEaR) workshops and quiz on books they have read as part of the Accelerated Reader scheme.
+Children in Year 6 will continue to take part in daily 'Drop Everything and Read' (DEaR) workshops, Guided Reading with an adult and quiz on books they have read as part of the Accelerated Reader scheme.

 Unsure which books are appropriate for your child?
 The 'Words for Life' site lists some good recommendations for appropriate Year 6 texts.
 Click on this link: Age 7 - 11 to see a summary.
 Use Accelerated Reader's Bookfinder site to search for texts within your child's ZPD.
 If you have any questions regarding your child's reading level, or need advice on how to further support them at home, please don't hesitate to contact Miss Jobson.

 Our class novel this term is:

 Maths and English homework will usually be given out on a WEDNESDAY to be completed by the following TUESDAY.
 There may be other times during the week when your child is given work to redo or some extra practice to help them progress.
 All homework should be completed to the same high level as class work and in either pencil or blue biro.
 Children are expected to take responsibility for their homework books and ensure they hand in all tasks on time.